 Source:1 NEWS, NZN

-A haka welcomed guests to Menin Gate, which in 1917 would have been the last sight of civilisation the young kiwi soldiers saw, before they entered the battlefields of the Western Front known for its mud, blood and death.
+The memorial is of great significance as it would have been the last sight of civilisation the young kiwi soldiers saw in 1917, before they entered the battlefields of the Western Front known for its mud, blood and death.

 During World War I 10 per cent of New Zealand's population, some 100,000 people - half of the country's working male population - travelled to fight for Britain.

 Two-thirds would become casualties, and one in five would never return home.

 On October 12, 1917, New Zealand suffered its greatest loss of life in a single day, as some 960 soldiers were either killed or mortally wounded at Passchendaele.

 Back home, a national ceremony of remembrance will be held at Wellington's Pukeahu National War Memorial Park this afternoon, which will be streamed live by 1 NEWS NOW.

 1 NEWS Europe Correspondent, Joy Reid will have the full version of Dave Dobbyn's performance later today.